 The strategic position of the company also has an impact.
 The top priorities can depend on the business: does the company have multiple businesses or just one?
 As an example, Sören Mellstig compares the giant Trelleborg, (turnover 3,200 million euros in 2018), to the much smaller medtech company Cellavision, (turnover 34 million euros), which he chairs today.

-Trelleborg has five business areas and more than twenty individual businesses, some of which have their own balance sheets.
+Trelleborg has three business areas and more than twenty individual businesses, some of which have their own balance sheets.
 In 2008, the company was undercapitalized and the automotive business was running at a loss.
 The important question was how to turn it around.

 “We made several acquisitions and divestments and performed a new share issue.
 The board closely followed a programme initiated by CEO Peter Nilsson called operating excellence.
 We selected some businesses for closer scrutiny.
 The tractor tyre business was consolidated, and attention shifted from procurement to customer relationships.
 Offshore business became another priority.”